Adding diversity details to my GMC Online account

 Why do we want to collect this information?

-As a professional regulator, it’s really important to have information about those we regulate and support.
-By understanding where doctors might face inequality or discrimination, we can work to address these issues and make further improvements to support and safeguard doctors.
+As a professional regulator, it’s important that we have information about those we regulate and support.
+By understanding where doctors might face inequality or discrimination, we can work to address these issues and make further improvements to help support and safeguard doctors.

 If I provide the information you’re asking for, will you publish it on the medical register?

 No, we will treat this information with the utmost sensitivity.
 This information will be kept confidential in line with the General Data Protection Regulation (GDPR) and it won’t be displayed on our medical register.
 We’ll anonymise any data we publish, so individual doctors can’t be identified.
 The data will never be used in fitness to practise or revalidation enquiries and only GMC staff who need to access this information, for example those in analytical roles, will be able to see it.

 What will happen if I choose not to share my information?

 Updating your information is entirely voluntary.
 Although we would encourage you to provide your information, so we can better understand and address inequalities for doctors, it is up to you whether you do so.

 What will you do with the information you collect?

 We’ll use the information we gather to identify any issues or trends so we can continue to help identify and address issues that some doctors may face.
 We’ll also analyse and report on statistical trends in medical education and practice.
 Any data we publish will be anonymised so individual doctors can’t be identified.

 We’ve done several pieces of work using the data we already hold to address issues and make improvements for doctors across the UK: